a-flyleaf/dragonotes/index.md

 	- 12/17 genelist, sitenav update & optional pagenav, credits
 	- 12/18 dark theme
 	- 12/19 fest skin list
+	- 12/21 guides
 	- bonus round: find & repost Significant Forum Posts, if any (lore? milestones?)
 - [ ] BEFORE LAUNCH: css.min (KEEP ORIGINAL, use min in code)
+	- also a logo would be cool... switch color scheme to dark as default? wow ~branding~